-The Supreme Court Decision On Crisis Pregnancy Centers & Abortion Is Here
+The Supreme Court Made A Major Decision On Crisis Pregnancy Centers & Abortion

 The recent discovery of fake women's health centers (FWHC), also known as crisis pregnancy centers (CPC), has stirred quite the conversation in Washington D.C.
 At first glance these facilities come across as a standard women's clinic, but they're actually spaces that shame and stigmatize women.
 Well, these clinics have been the topic of debate in the court system, and the Supreme Court decision on crisis pregnancy centers was announced on Tuesday, June 26.

 In the decision, the court voted 5-4 in favor of the crisis pregnancy centers, with Justice Clarence Thomas writing the opinion, joined by Justices Anthony Kennedy, Samuel Alito, Neil Gorsuch, and Chief Justice John Roberts.
 In the opinion, the majority ruled that a California act requiring CPCs, which are often related to Christian groups, to provide specific information in specific formats, including about abortion, "likely violates" the First Amendment.
 The law was reversed and remanded (i.e. sent back for further deliberation) to lower courts.
 Justice Stephen Breyer wrote the dissent, joined by Justices Ruth Bader Ginsburg, Sonia Sotomayor, and Elena Kagan.